 EmbeddedCopy to Clipboard

-While cloud storage is more and more commonplace, the VR scene is about to heat in 2016.
+While cloud storage is more and more commonplace (you can compare clouds here), the VR scene is about to heat in 2016.
 Here are our top contenders:

 1. VR Headset: Oculus Rift: Platform (PC)

 - OLED Display with a resolution of 1080×1200 per eye (2160×1200 total)